Click the button above or send an

 treatment.
 Your contributions will

-help provide the high quality of care for these poor defenceless creatures and
+help provide care for these poor defenceless animals and

-will also help us continue to keep our doors open for others.
+will also help us continue to keep our doors open for thousands of others.

 We take in cases that many

-others cannot and we intend to continue this work for these innocent animals.
-We
+others will not, or cannot and we intend to continue this work for these

-rehabilitation and the important services it offers to all residents.
+rehabilitation and the services it brings to the public and the wild animals

 We are a not-for-profit wildlife rehabilitation centre,

-the only facility provincially (MNR inspected and approved) and federally (CWS
+the only facility provincially (MNRF inspected and authorized) and federally (CWS

-migratory birds scientific permit) that provides experienced, and skilled
+migratory birds scientific permit) that provides experienced (34 yrs) and skilled

 the Niagara region and beyond.
 We

-funded or paid, by any government body and rely solely on public donations.
+funded or paid, by any government body or other agency, and rely solely on public donations.

 Your support and